 Many people find dentistry a stressful or fearful experience.
-We understand that there are some people who are particularly apprehensive about most forms of dentistry, or there are relatively unpleasant or lengthy procedures, such as the removal of wisdom teeth.
-In either case people may prefer to be less aware of what is occurring and fear can prevent people from receiving the essential treatment they need.
+This fear can prevent people from receiving the essential treatment they need.
+We understand that there are some people who are apprehensive about most forms of dentistry, but particularly unpleasant or lengthy procedures such as the removal of wisdom teeth.
+In such cases people may prefer to be less aware of what is occurring and that is where IV sedation can help.

-The medications given in conscious sedation are a mix of sedatives and strong pain relievers.
+The medications given in IV sedation are a mix of sedatives and strong pain relievers.
 The aim of this is so that you:

 - Have very little awareness of what is going on;